malvikasharan/2020-02-10-SwC-Turing/README.md

 ## Python module: Plotting and Programming in Python

 - **Setup**: Have you installed Anaconda yet?
-See[setup instructions here](https://swcarpentry.github.io/python-novice-gapminder/setup/).
+See [setup instructions here](https://swcarpentry.github.io/python-novice-gapminder/setup/).
-- **Data for Python lessons**: Please download and unzip the file in [this folder](2020-02-10-software-carpentry": https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip)
+- **Data for Python lessons**: Please download and unzip the file in [this folder](https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip)

 ## Jupyter Notebooks in this repository